 Puiatti was founded in 1967 by Vittorio Puiatti in the northeastern corner of Italy’s Friuli region.
 Vittorio was a pioneer of modern winemaking methods and sought to highlight Friuli’s indigenous and international grape varieties by emphasizing their purity – no oak is ever used in production.

 Bordered by Slovenia, Austria and the Adriatic sea, the Friuli wine region benefits from both maritime and continental climates.
 The cool, dry Bora wind coming down from the Balkans alternates with breezes blowing in from the Adriatic.
 The region also experiences easterly winds blowing up from the Mediterranean.
 This causes a unique microclimate, beneficial to the production of white wines, particularly aromatic varietals.
 Plentiful sunshine and wide temperature variation assists in the slow maturing of the vines, yielding firm, well-balanced grapes full of flavor and aroma.
 The Puiatti estate is located in two of Friuli’s most important wine producing areas: 25 acres in Collio and 124 acres in Isonzo.

-As part of Bertani Domains, Puiatti enjoys the combined resources and winemaking expertise of its parent company, while maintaining complete autonomy for the stylistic direction of the wines.
+As part of Angelini Wines & Estates, Puiatti enjoys the combined resources and winemaking expertise of its parent company, while maintaining complete autonomy for the stylistic direction of the wines.

 The headquarters of the Puiatti winery speak to the essential philosophy of its wines with its sharp, clean, and linear architecture.